• Skip to primary navigation

 To make tempeh taco meat

-• Bring large skillet to a medium heat with ½ teaspoon organic canola oil (or your preferred oil).
+• Bring large skillet to a medium heat with ½ teaspoon avocado oil (or your preferred oil).
 Use your hands to break the tempeh apart and crumble it into the pan in very small pieces.
 Spread the tempeh across the pan, so that it has as much contact with it as possible.
 Add a pinch of salt.

 • Let the tempeh cook for about 4 minutes, rarely moving it, until it becomes nutty brown in spots.